Health Special: How travel-fit are you?

-If you've planned to hit the road this summer, read our checklist based on expert advice from medical professionals and travel planners for a hassle-free trip.
+If you've planned to hit the road this c, read our checklist based on expert advice from medical professionals and travel planners for a hassle-free trip.
 Soma Das finds out

 Before you leave